US, China court Solomon Islands after defence deal

 “We are concerned by the lack of transparency and unspecified nature of this agreement, which follows a pattern of offering shadowy, vague deals with little regional consultation in fishing, resource management, development assistance, and now security practices,” a State Department official told AFP in Washington this week.

-The Solomon Islands’ leader says his government signed the deal “with our eyes wide open”.
-But he has declined to tell parliament when the signed version will be made public.
+The Solomon Islands’ leader says his government signed the deal “with our eyes wide open”, but declined to tell parliament when the signed version will be made public.

+Sogavare insists the pact will not lead to China building a military base in the Solomons, but this has done little to ease concerns in Washington and Canberra.

+When asked about China’s influence in the Pacific, Australian Prime Minister Scott Morrison told reporters Friday that Beijing was exerting “enormous pressure” on leaders of Pacific island nations.

 Sogavare’s government severed ties with Taiwan in September 2019 in favour of diplomatic relations with China, unlocking investment but stoking inter-island rivalries.